William Hopper

 William DeWolf Hopper Jr. (January 26, 1915 – March 6, 1970) was an American stage, film, and television actor.
 The only child of actor DeWolf Hopper and actress and Hollywood columnist Hedda Hopper, he appeared in more than 80 feature films in the 1930s and 1940s.
 After serving in the United States Navy during World War II, he left acting, but was persuaded by director William Wellman in the 1950s to resume his film career.
-He’s perhaps best known for his portrayal of private detective Paul Drake in the CBS television series Perry Mason.
+He is perhaps best known for his portrayal of private detective Paul Drake in the CBS television series Perry Mason.

 Early life

 William DeWolf Hopper Jr., was born January 26, 1915, in New York City.
 He was the only child of actor, singer, comedian, and theatrical producer DeWolf Hopper and his fifth wife, actress Hedda Hopper (born Elda Furry).
 He had a half-brother, John A. Hopper, from his father's second marriage in the 1880s.

 Hopper made his film debut as a baby in his father's 1916 silent movie Sunshine Dad.
 His mother divorced his father in 1922 and took Hopper to live in Hollywood.
 Hedda Hopper became a gossip columnist with nearly 30 million readers in newspapers in the U.S., and was a proponent of the Hollywood blacklist.

 Contract players William Hopper and Gail Patrick in a July 1936 Paramount Pictures fashion photograph; 20 years later, William Hopper was Paul Drake and Gail Patrick Jackson was executive producer of the CBS-TV series Perry Mason.